heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 ### Go further

+This is an optional section.
+Feel free to skip it if you do not have time.

 - You can do the same benchmarking with the Java NIO API.
 How is it different from the Java IO API?